Tag

 Mima Kirigoe smiling as she's covered in blood in Perfect Blue.

-Rex Entertainment
+Rex

 Director Satoshi Kon is known for works that blur the line between fantasy and reality, and Perfect Blue is certainly the most iconic example of this.
 The animated movie tells the story of Mima Kirigoe (Junko Iwao), a pop idol who decides to quit her popular group to pursue a career in acting.
 She doesn’t expect how intense her fans’ reactions would be, nor the elusive stalker and bizarre website that begins to haunt her every waking moment.

-One of the movies to come out of the ’90sPerfect Blue was a trailblazer that would help make the widespread popularity of anime films in the West possible.
+One of the best anime movies to come out of the ’90sPerfect Blue was a trailblazer that would help make the widespread popularity of anime films in the West possible.
 It’s also remembered as a remarkably powerful and disturbing portrait of fame and obsession, with some of its shockingly violent moments underscoring how terrifyingly effective animated films can be.

 8. Rear Window (1954)